filed under: featured trails

-The Eastern Shore Trail is a dedicated multipurpose trail for pedestrian and non-motorized vehicle use that generally follows the shores of Mobile Bay in South Alabama for 36 miles.
+The Eastern Shore Trail is a varied surface trail for pedestrians and slow bikes that generally follows the shores of Mobile Bay in South Alabama for 22 miles.

 Directions to trail:

 From Mobile, Alabama, follow I-10 East to Daphne.
 From Pensacola, take I-10 West and then Exit 35 to Daphne/ Fairhope.